VATSIM-UK/UK-Sector-File/.github/ISSUE_TEMPLATE/airac.md

 ---
 name: AIRAC
 about: A template for AIRAC issues - maintainers' use only.
+If you believe we have missed an AIRAC change, let us know via Discord or a ticket.
 title: ''
 labels: airac, up-for-grabs
 assignees: ''